Casa Loma: Film location

 Exterior shots of the building were used in the Gothic TV show Strange Paradise.

 It is also the filming location of the 2016 TV film The Rocky Horror Picture Show: Let's Do the Time Warp Again, where scenes at Dr. Frank N. Furter's castle and the movie theatre where the audience participated were filmed.
 Ivy Levan's performance of the song "Science Fiction Double Feature" was filmed at Casa Loma (a movie theatre marquee was placed at the front entrance of the castle for filming).

 In 2018, Casa Loma served as a filming location for the 2019 American black comedy thriller Ready or Not.

 In 2022, Casa Loma was the filming location of the music video for Wait for U by Future and Drake.

+In 2025, Top Chef: Destination Canada filmed the Episode 4 Elimination challenge at Casa Loma.